 My favorite candy canes – the chocolate mint kind – were the inspiration for this yummy, festive treat.

 This Whipped Peppermint Buttercream Frosting is light and fluffy with just enough peppermint flavor to make it minty without going overboard.
-Pair it with my Easy Chocolate Cupcakes or Hot Chocolate Cake and a sprinkle of crushed peppermint candy for a perfectly minty chocolate treat!
+This frosting is also made without powdered sugar, so it's great for those times when you don't have any in the house.

 Whipped Peppermint Buttercream Frosting

 - ½-1 teaspoon peppermint extract* , not mint extract